Cyber-Duck/Silverstripe-SEO/README.md

 ```

 ### Setting Dynamic Meta
-You can use an objects properties to populate a dynamic title or description Meta tag using placeholders [Property].
+You can use an objects properties to populate a dynamic Meta title or description tag using placeholders [].

 The setDynamicTitle and setDynamicDescription functions take 2 arguments, the Meta text and the object.